albar965/littlenavmap-manual/src/en/ROUTEDESCR.rst

    -  ``Read: Match coordinates to waypoints``: Tries to matches coordinates to nearby waypoints.
       ``EICK 5000N00760W EDDF`` will result in ``EICK GAPLI EDDF`` if this is enabled, for example.

--  ``Create Flight Plan``: Closes the dialog and creates a new flight plan for the parsed route description and replaces the current plan.
+-  ``Create Flight Plan and Close``: Closes the dialog and creates a new flight plan for the read route description.
+Replaces the current flight plan.
+You can undo this change in the :ref:`flight-plan-table`.
-   You have to click ``Read Route Description`` before you can create a flight plan.
+-  ``Create Flight Plan``: As above but keeps the dialog window open.

 .. tip::

-   In any case you can use Undo and Redo to change the input field (right click context menu in the input field) as well as in the flight plan table (:ref:`undo-redo`).
+   In any case you can use Undo and Redo to change the input field (right click context menu in the input field) as well as the flight plan table (:ref:`undo-redo`).

 .. _routedescr-airport-ident: